lukehsiao/openring-rs/README.md

 </div>
 <br>

+`openring-rs` is a tool for generating a webring from RSS feeds, so you can populate a template with articles from those feeds and embed them in your own blog.
+An example template is provided in `in.html`.

 This is a rust-port of Drew DeVault's [openring](https://git.sr.ht/~sircmpwn/openring), with the primary differences being:
 - the template is provided as a argument, not read from stdin
 - we show a little progress bar
 - we fetch all feeds concurrently
-- we allow filtering feeds with `--before`.
+- we allow filtering feeds with `--before`

-`openring-rs` is a tool for generating a webring from RSS feeds, so you can populate a template with articles from those feeds and embed them in your own blog.
-An example template is provided in `in.html`.
+- we provide better error messages (via [miette](https://github.com/zkat/miette))

 ## Install